AnnaNikitaRL/EVA/README.md

 ### Running the code
 We used PyTorch library version 1.6.</br>
 For performing approximate nearest neighbours search we used Fast Library for Approximate Nearest Neighbors (FLANN).
-Original codes and intall instructions could be found https://github.com/mariusmuja/flann.
+Original codes and install instructions could be found https://github.com/mariusmuja/flann.

 ### Learner